SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Justice is what love looks like in public, just like tenderness is what love feels like in private." &mdash; [Cornel West](https://en.wikipedia.org/wiki/Cornel_West)

 "Nemo enim fere saltat sobrius, nisi forte insanit."
-(No one dances sober, unless he is insane.) &mdash; [Marcus Tullius Cicero](https://en.wikipedia.org/wiki/Cicero), [_Pro Murena vi.13_](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext:1999.02.0010%3atext=Mur.%3achapter=6%3asection=13), 64BCE.
+(No one dances sober, unless insane.) &mdash; [Marcus Tullius Cicero](https://en.wikipedia.org/wiki/Cicero), [_Pro Murena vi.13_](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext:1999.02.0010%3atext=Mur.%3achapter=6%3asection=13), 64BCE.
 He was discussing the ramifications of a political insult from Cato, who called a consul a "dancer".

 "Dignity does not consist of possessing honors, but in deserving them."
 &mdash; [Aristotle](https://en.wikipedia.org/wiki/Aristotle)